tbarker/5X-Crypto-Security-Guide/README.md

 ### Bitcoin only

 Trezor and Keystone have Bitcoin-only firmware.
 You might also want to consider the Bitcoin-only [ColdCard wallet](https://coldcard.com).
 You might find [creating a multisig more challenging](https://medium.com/@1700constantino/protect-your-bitcoin-with-an-electrum-multi-sig-wallet-with-coldcard-ledger-and-trezor-96397e4ce287), but [Electrum wallet](https://electrum.org) software and a few others have offered this for a while.
-You should definitely read [10x Bitcoin Security Guide](https://btcguide.github.io).
+You should definitely read the [10x Bitcoin Security Guide](https://btcguide.github.io).

 ![Laser eyes](images/laser.jpg)